t-mullen/simple-signal/README.md

 })
 ```

-In this example, all peers will be connected in a long chain.
+In this example, all clients will be connected in a long chain.
 You can easily create all kinds of networks!

 ### A simpler example

-A common signaling scheme is to connect just two peers by having one peer "call" the ID of another.
+A common signaling scheme is to connect just two clients by having one client "call" the ID of another.

 Server:
 ```javascript